 A civil servant in Brussels

-To become a civil servant to the European institutions you need to go through a long and hard selection process.
+To become a civil servant at the European institutions, you need to go through a long and hard selection process.

 Firstly, you have to pass computerised tests in verbal, numerical and abstract thinking.

-After that, you will be given a multi-choice test in EU Knowledge or your field of expertise.
+After that, you will be given a multiple-choice test in EU Knowledge or your field of expertise.

 And finally, you will do a written test.
 You will be assessed on how well you can present your ideas in a way your audience will understand.